The Reception of Classical Latin Literature in Early Modern Philosophy

 TARRANT, R. (2006).
 Ovid and Ancient literary history.
 In: HARDIE, P. The Cambridge Companion to Ovid.
 Cambridge, Cambridge University Press, p.
 13-33.

 VAN ROOIJEN, A. J. S. (1889).
 Inventaire des livres formant la bibliothèque de Bénédict Spinoza.
 La Haye, Martinus Nijhoff.

 ZOURABICHVILI, F. (2002).
 Spinoza Une Physique de la Pensée.
 Paris, PUF.

 Given the public access policy of the journal, the use of the published texts is free, with the obligation of recognizing the original authorship and the first publication in this journal.
-The journal allows the use of the works here published for non-commercial uses, including the right to publish the works in open access databases.
 The authors of the published contributions are entirely and exclusively responsible for their contents.